FB

 Teardrop Camper Progress

 There is one thing in the build (notice from the photos) that kind of surprised me.
 The actual deck material inside the trailer appears to have gone in late in the process.
-I guess I did not think too much about build order until I did the design to fill a request for a light duty camper chassis.
+I guess I did not think too much about build order until I did the design to fill several requests for a light duty camper chassis.
 I always learn so much from the projects of our readers.
 Anyway, I think this is a really great project.
 Thank you.

 Comments